Blimster/actor_system/cluster/README.md

 - The actor systems can run in different isolate and/or different processes.
 - Use a custom serializer/deserializer to transfer message over the network.
-- Define a bootstrap message to create the initial actors in the cluster.
-- Auto-reconnect after a node disconnects.
+- Auto-reconnect after a seed node disconnects.
 - The cluster can decide on which node an actor is created.

 ## Usage

-## Examples
+## Example